Letheward/RMN/README.md

     }
     ~~~

-    Similiar to Lilypond, You can ignore duration declaring if it's the same as the previous note.
+    Similiar to LilyPond, You can ignore duration declaring if it's the same as the previous note.

-    There is no default duration like `4` in Lilypond.
+    There is no default duration like `4` in LilyPond.

     If you want less confusion you can always declare them all.